 After send the email or save the attached file depending on the option you choose, the Windows Remote Assistance will be opened and this window shows the password.
 Do not close this window otherwise the session will end.
 Provide the password to Datgel’s support.

-Datgel’s Support will lunch the Windows Remote Assistance using the password you provided and you will need allow us to connect to your computer by clicking on “Yes”.
+Datgel’s Support will launch the Windows Remote Assistance using the password you provided and you will need allow us to connect to your computer by clicking on “Yes”.

 In addition, you will need to allow us to take the control too.